Posted by Dr. Armen Nikogosian on Feb 15, 2019 11:24:30 AM

 There are many categories of metabolic health to look at but two of the most important are methylation and mitochondria.
 Both functions are critical to metabolic health.
 Methylation facilitates scores of diverse processes throughout our bodies.
 It relies heavily on various nutrients, most notably the B vitamins and DMG.
 Mitochondria produce the energy which fuels our metabolism it also uses a plethora of nutrients, most notably CoQ10, alpha lipoic acid, and carnitine.
 Another way to view this is that methylation functions like the economy of our body, ensuring a smooth, seamless flow of the metabolism, while mitochondria functions like the utilities producing the basic resources needed for everyday survival.

 The environment modern human beings live in now is different than the one from which they evolved.
 Diesel exhaust, sulfur dioxide, and lead are all around us in the air.
-Drinking water can contain aluminum, ammonia, arsenic, and other contaminants.
+Normal tap water can contain aluminum, ammonia, arsenic, and other contaminants.
 Processed foods often introduce ‘bad’ additives.

 Detoxification goes beyond just figuring out whether a patient has an excess of heavy metals like mercury.
 There’s a baseline level of natural, daily detox that happens just by being alive.
 There’s also a certain level of regular toxicant—even when we are living clean—which can vary greatly across individuals.
 Functional medical practitioners need to determine if toxification/detoxification levels are balanced and occurring adequately or if it is imbalanced and the patient’s body is struggling with it.
 Certain nutrients assist with detoxification, so this doubles back to ‘out with the bad, in with the good.’